26 Feb A Brief Overview of Pañcakarma (Ayurvedic Detoxification Treatment) For Patients, Places To Get It, & How To Make the Most of the Experience

 What is often referred to simply as, “pañcakarma” is a protocol within the śodhana category of treatment.

-I have found it ideal, and would advise my patients in general, not to undergo pañcakarma until one has at least for the most part forsaken all processed foods, alcohol, cigarettes, refined sugar or mind altering substances for at least three months, and to consume only whole, freshly cooked foods, and not to overeat.
+I have found it ideal, and would advise my patients in general, to follow five basic tenets of health for at least three months before undergoing pañcakarma.
+At least not to undergo pañcakarma until one has at least for the most part forsaken all processed foods, alcohol, cigarettes, refined sugar or mind altering substances for at least three months, and to consume only whole, freshly cooked foods, and not to overeat.
 Doing so generally increases the odds that a patient will maximize the benefit of pañcakarma—something that can be costly and challenging to undergo so we want to make the most of the experience.
 If patients do not do this before undergoing pañcakarma, it may make the process significantly more uncomfortable and the presiding physicians may even decide, once the patient arrives for treatment, that pañcakarma is either not advised or will need to be significantly modified.
 For example, in part because more and more patients are eating more and more processed foods than ever before in the history of man, more patients are arriving at facilities for pañcakarma with more and more āma.
 While one of the purposes of pañcakarma is to rid the body of it, if the patient is too saturated to begin with, they may not be strong enough to withstand the treatment or to tolerate the various preparatory practices involving oil—oil being contraindicated if there is too much āma.
 My friend and colleague, Dr. Ramanandan of vaidyagrāma, one of the places I recommend for pañcakarma, recently told me that this is happening more now than ever before, in his experience.
 In such cases, instead of the relatively pleasant massage with warm oil, he will prescribe no oil at all in the treatment—instead opting for treatments where warm herbal decoctions are poured on the patients.
 In these cases, the patients sometimes complain that they are not receiving the more pleasant oil massage treatments or full pañcakarma protocol, but to do so would be dangerous for them.
 So…why not reduce the āma load on the system for a few months before undergoing treatment, so that the time can be more effectively spent achieving a deeper level of health and to increase the chances that we can have the more pleasant treatments?

 Pūrvakarma: preparing for pañcakarma: